Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             separate them.

     additional arguments:
-      --terminator_fuzzy TERMINATOR_FUZZY, -ef TERMINATOR_FUZZY
-                            The fuzzy nucleotides for comparing transcripts and terminators.
+      --terminator_tolerance TERMINATOR_TOLERANCE, -et TERMINATOR_TOLERANCE
+                            The 3'ends of transcripts will be extended or withdrew by this value (nucleotides) for searching the associated terminators.
 Default is 30.
-      --tss_fuzzy TSS_FUZZY, -tf TSS_FUZZY
-                            The fuzzy value for comparing TSSs and transcripts.
+      --tss_tolerance TSS_TOLERANCE, -tt TSS_TOLERANCE
+                            The 5'ends of transcripts will be extended or withdrew by this value (nucleotides) for searching the associated TSSs.
 Default is 5.

 - **Output files**